 Martin Bean, General Manager, Education Products Group, Microsoft

-“Microsoft has been actively engaged with IMS GLC for 10 years.
-IMS GLC is well positioned to pull together a wide group of experts so that we can feel comfortable and confident that by carrying forward that work, we're actually achieving our ultimate goal, which is to improve learning outcomes.
+“Microsoft has been actively engaged with 1EdTech GLC for 10 years.
+1EdTech GLC is well positioned to pull together a wide group of experts so that we can feel comfortable and confident that by carrying forward that work, we're actually achieving our ultimate goal, which is to improve learning outcomes.
 With our commitment to developing software and solutions that help transform education, Microsoft is pleased to support Common Cartridge.
 With publishers and vendors at the same table with administrators and educators, we can make the vision of a critical mass of interoperable online learning resources a reality.”

 Michael King, Vice President, IBM Education Industry

 "Education must become more open to address the needs of citizens and societies in a global economy.
 The work of 1EdTech and its members is a key component of crafting more open technology platforms to enable this industry transformation.
 IBM is proud to be a member of 1EdTech and supports its work across the learning ecosystem."

 Curtiss Barnes, Vice President, Education Industry Strategy, Oracle:

 “1EdTech standards are providing a significant service to the teaching and learning community.
 As vendors adopt 1EdTech standards, education institutions will be able to more easily integrate their academic and administrative systems to greatly enhance open, collaborative, and connected learning and research environments.
 Oracle is pleased to be a contributor to the 1EdTech community and plans to adopt these standards as quickly as possible into its software solutions to benefit our primary, secondary and higher education customers.”